oldschoolgg/obdocs/FAQ.md

 ##### Why can't I use certain commands?
 This could be one of 2 reasons: either your account looks like an **alt** or your account is too **new**.
 Your Discord account needs to be at least **30 days** old.

 ##### Diango says I got the daily wrong despite it being correct?
-(Sent after answer)
-That means you answered the question late, the incorrect message is a bit delayed is all.
-Discord lag may also play a part in getting the "wrong" answer despite being correct.
+This usually means you answered the question late, the incorrect message can be a bit delayed.

-However, if you think that you got it wrong due to a small thing (IE: You said 5 when answer is X5), post the error in #help-and-support so mods can edit question!

 ##### Why is the bot not responding to any commands?
-It's most likely because the prefix was changed due to an update, this will probably be a temporary issue.
-To see what the current prefix is simply tag the bot.
-Then use whatever prefix it shows and type `<prefix>prefix <new prefix>`.

-It could also have to do with permissions the bot has.
-If you're not sure how to fix this, always welcome to ask in #help-and-support.
+First, mention the bot (like this: `@Old School Bot`), and it will tell you what prefix it is set to use for your server.
+If it still doesn't respond, It could have to do with permissions the bot has.
+If you're not sure how to fix this, you can ask in the [support server](https://discord.gg/ob).

 ##### The bot says it needs permission to ‘Manage messages’ in order to use a command.
 How do I do this?
 Server settings > Roles > Old School Bot (The auto assigned one) > Turn `Manage Messages` on.